tlo-johnson/fundamentals/data-structures/hash-table.md

 Note: separate chaining introduces auxillary data structures where open addressing maintains all values in one array.
 Note: we need to store both the key and the value in the linked list because we need a way to distinguish between values that collided.
+**Important Note:** we always store both the key and the value in a hash table so that we can find the right key in the case when a collision occurs.

 ##### Hash Table: Separate Chaining
 In separate chaining, each index in the array holds a data structure (e.g a linked list contaning values) instead of directly holding the values being stored.